kch042/kch042.github.io/source/_posts/gdb-cheatsheet.md

 title: GDB CheatSheet
 cover: /img/cpp/cpp.png
 mathjax: true
+categories: C++
-tags: C++
+tags:
+    - GDB
+    - Debugging
+    - Compiler
 abbrlink: 17350
-date: 2023-04-01 00:00:00
+date: 2022-05-14 00:00:00
-updated: 2025-04-10 00:00:00
+updated: 2023-02-23 00:00:00
 ---

-This is a gdb cheat sheet I used when I was a student.
-However, it seems that the big techs such as Google, Nvidia prefer using LLVM based compiler like Clang.
+This is a gdb cheat sheet I used when I was a student. gdb is useful debug tool, especially for low level system development.
+In my case, I used it frequently when I was working with kernel projects.

 ## Before